 All coaches, staff and campers will wear masks on and off the fields.
 Campers will be required to wear masks during play as well.

-Parents are permited to watch games and practices from the perimeter, but must wear masks and social distance.
+Parents will be permited to watch games from the perimeter, but must wear masks and social distance.
 We will limit the spectators to one parent per camper.

 All seminars will be held outside under tents, weather permitting.
 Otherwise, we will use the dome and spread groups far apart with social distancing.
 Masks will be worn by all. (last year it was 62F outside during the December Camp)